ibm-cloud-docs/containers/cs_storage_portworx.md

 - If you want to use non-SDS worker nodes for your Portworx storage layer, [add an unformatted block storage device to your non-SDS worker node](#create_block_storage).
 - Create a [Databases for etcd service instance](#portworx_database) to store the Portworx configuration and metadata.
 - Decide whether you want to encrypt your Portworx volumes with {{site.data.keyword.keymanagementservicelong_notm}}.
 To encrypt your volumes, you must [set up an {{site.data.keyword.keymanagementservicelong_notm}} service instance and store your service information in a Kubernetes secret](#encrypt_volumes).
+- Make sure that you [copied the image pull secrets from the `default` to the `kube-system` namespace](/docs/containers?topic=containers-images#copy_imagePullSecret) so that you can pull images from {{site.data.keyword.registryshort}}.
+Make sure that you [add the image pull secrets to the Kubernetes service account](/docs/containers?topic=containers-images#store_imagePullSecret) of the `kube-system` namespace.
 - [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)

 To install Portworx: